54ba/midostore/changelog/NETLIFY_DEPLOYMENT_FIXES.md

 - Consider splitting large functions into smaller, focused ones
 - Monitor function execution times and memory usage
 - Keep functions as lightweight as possible
+- If you need advanced Next.js features, consider setting up Blobs environment variables

+## Troubleshooting

+### If you still get Blobs errors:
+1. Use `npm run netlify:deploy:simple` instead
+2. This bypasses the Next.js plugin entirely
+3. Basic functionality will work without advanced features

+### If functions are still too large:
+1. Run `npm run netlify:check` to identify issues
+2. Check for new heavy dependencies
+3. Consider splitting functions or removing dependencies